DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ### Install a Keycloak Instance

 For this tutorial, we followed the documented procedure explaining how to install [Keycloak on OpenShift](https://www.keycloak.org/getting-started/getting-started-openshift)
-We tested with the Keycloak version 19.0.3
+We tested with the Keycloak version 20.0.1

+You can follow this installation the [Get started with Keycloak on Openshift](https://www.keycloak.org/getting-started/getting-started-openshift) instructions.

-If you want to install with route on Openshift, you can also get [keycloak-with-route.yaml](keycloak-with-route.yaml) and run:
+If you want to install in another Kubernetes platform you can follow this [Get started with Keycloak on Kubernetes](https://www.keycloak.org/getting-started/getting-started-kube) instructions.

-    kubectl apply -f keycloak-with-route.yaml

-If you prefer to install with ingress on any platform, you can also get [keycloak-with-ingress.yaml](keycloak-with-ingress.yaml)
-Edit the file and replace <HOST_NAME> and <TLS_SECRET_NAME> using your platform information and run:

-    kubectl apply -f keycloak-with-ingress.yaml

 # Configure a Keycloak instance for ODM (Part 1)